 By DONNA L. HULL

-Tell me where to go: do you have a favorite Missoula area festival to share with me?
-I’m making a list of fun Montana events to check out.
+Tell me where to go: do you have a favorite fall hike in Glacier National Park?
+Please share it in the comments section.
+I’m making a list for next fall.

 Flatlander to mountaineer could be the title of Donna Hull’s latest boomer adventure.
 The freelance writer and her photographer husband Alan (both baby boomers) have recently relocated from Arizona to the Missoula area for full-time living in the most beautiful spot in the world.
 Follow along as Donna writes about Western Montana travel fun that you may have forgotten about.
 Or, you might discover a new travel adventure waiting just down the road.

 Donna Hull publishes My Itchy Travel Feet, The Baby Boomer’s Guide to Travel., the internet’s go-to site for active boomer travelers.
 Donna is also the author of My Itchy Travel Feet, Breathtaking Adventure Vacation Ideas.